 A fifth full length Happy Ghosts album, “Divergent Theories” containing 12 new tracks was released in October 2018.
 The album has one track, “Doesn’t Mean It’s Right” sung by Carrie Barr and Andrew’s brother Jon contributes guitar and backing vocals to a number of other tracks.
 The album gathered numerous positive reviews with Happy Magazine stating that “Across their twenty-album-deep discography, the band have formed one of the most unique bodies of work in Aussie music”.
 The album is an audio-visual release with a video being produced for each of the twelve tracks.
 There is a playlist accessible on YouTube to view the video clips.
 In addition, the album was an entry in the Three D Radio Top 100 +1 artists for 2018.

 In May 2020, the Happy Ghosts released a new album called “Voices from the Net”.
 The album was named that way as each of the tracks were completed using female vocal tracks found on the ‘net’ through global music sharing communities Prelinger, ccmixter and looperman.
 The album is an audio-visual release with a video being produced for each of the ten tracks.
 There is a playlist accessible on YouTube to view the video clips.
+The album was an entry in the Three D Radio Top 100 +1 artists for 2020.

 Later in 2020, the Happy Ghosts are scheduled to release a instrumental album containing all new recordings.